 A function is an equation for which any x that can be put into the equation will produce exactly one output such as y out of the equation.
 It is represented as;

 y = f(x)

-where x is independent variable and y is dependent variable.
+Where x is an independent variable and y is a dependent variable.